SankirthVarda/weather-app/README.md

 ## Features
 - Search by city name
 - Shows temperature and weather description
-- Fetches live data from OpenWeatherMap
+- Fetches live data from OpenWeatherMap API
-- Responsive design
+- Responsive design for all devices

 ## Technologies Used
 - HTML5